-Small business tip: When creating a daily budget for Google Ads, simply take the amount you want to spend on Google advertising per month and divide it by 30.4 (the average amount of days in a month).
-This way, you don’t have to worry about exceeding your monthly ad spend.
+Small business tip: When creating a daily budget for Google display ads, simply take the amount you want to spend on Google advertising per month and divide it by 30.4 (the average amount of days in a month).

 You can choose to let Google automatically set your bid to maximize the number of actions you get or do it yourself.
-The latter option gives you more certainty but can limit the number of ad placements you win.
+The latter option gives you more certainty, but it can limit the number of ad placements you win.

 One of the benefits that swing business owners debating Google display ads vs. search ads is the ability to choose where your ads are placed.

-The Google Search Network is limited to show bland SERP ads and small advertisements in the “shopping” tab.
+The Google Search Network is limited to showing text-based SERP ads and small advertisements in the “shopping” tab.
 Display ads, on the other hand, can be anything from banner ads on websites to Gmail text ads.
 You can also make Google ads for YouTube, allowing you to create attractive videos that generate more clicks than static text and images.

 Your strategy will depend on what you’re selling and who you’re selling to.
 Budget also comes into play.
-As you can imagine, a 30-second pre-roll Google ad for YouTube will cost more than banner ad placements.
+A 30-second pre-roll Google ad for YouTube will cost more than banner ad placements.

 The most important part of creating an ad is understanding your audience.
 Figuring out how to optimize Google display ads for your customers will ensure your campaigns are successful.